 In 2014 his solo CD „Solissimo“ was published by the label „Musiques Suisses“.

-As a soloist he has played with many orchestras in Switzerland and in Europe.
+He has played with many orchestras in Switzerland and in Europe.
 He works with numerous orchestras and ensembles and has been invited as a guest professor and chamber musician to conservatories in Switzerland, and to such prestigious institutions such Trinity College of Music in London and the Royal Welsh school of Music in Cardiff.
 With Lucerne Chamber Brass he was also invited to make his debut at the legendary Wigmore Hall in London